 Designing the questionnaire

-Snap Desktop has many different types of styles and questions.
+Snap XMP comes with a large number of different question styles.
 These range from multi-choice questions to open questions, from free text to numeric answers, from titles and subtitles to notes and instructions.

 Add a logo

 The new questionnaire created using the supplied survey template named Blank Template contains an image placeholder and a title question.

 - Double click the logo placeholder to open the Image Properties dialog.

 - Click Browse to find the logo then click Open to show it in the dialog.

 - Use Zoom to alter the size of the logo; Colourize Gif to change the color of the image (if available) and Alt text to provide alternative text for the image.

 - When you’ve made your changes, click OK to return to the questionnaire

 - Click to save the changes to the questionnaire.